workingDog/taxii2lib/readme.md

 TAXII enables organizations to share CTI by defining an API that aligns with common sharing models.
 [TAXII 2.0 Specification](https://oasis-open.github.io/cti-documentation/) defines the TAXII RESTful API and its resources along with the requirements for TAXII Client and Server implementations.

+The aim of this library is to assist creating TAXII 2.0 clients in Javascript, using for example frameworks such as bootstrap and react.

 **taxii2lib.js** uses [asynchronous requests](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/async_function)
 to fetch TAXII 2.0 server resources.
 It has five classes, namely: